-California law requires drivers and vehicle owners to maintain bodily injury liability insurance in case they injure someone in an accident.
-Such insurance pays the other party’s medical bills, lost wages, and other damages from physical injuries, up to the at-fault driver’s policy limits.
+California law requires you to maintain bodily injury liability insurance in case you injure someone in a car accident.
+Such insurance pays the other party’s medical bills, lost wages, and other damages from physical injuries, up to your policy limits.

-Bodily injury liability insurance in California must be a minimum of so-called “15/30” insurance.1 This means that for any single accident the insurance will cover up to:
+Bodily injury liability insurance in California must be a minimum of so-called “15/30” insurance.
+This means that for any single accident the auto insurance will cover up to:

-Policies with limits greater than 15/30 are sold by most California insurers.
+Policies with coverage limits greater than the 15/30 insurance requirement are sold by most California insurers.

-Because drivers and vehicle owners are personally liable for damages not covered by their liability insurance, we strongly recommend that drivers purchase policies with higher limits if they can afford them.
+You are personally liable for damages not covered by your liability insurance.
+Therefore, we strongly recommend that you purchase policies with higher limits than the state minimum limits if you can afford them.